Event

 Chicago Symphony Orchestra

-All Visiting Orchestras tickets include same-day admission to The Baker Museum.
-Museum hours on days of performances: 10am-8pm.
+All Visiting Orchestras tickets include same-day admission to the The Baker Museum.
+Special museum hours on day of the performance: Noon-7:30pm.
 In addition, the doors to Hayes Hall will open 60 minutes prior to this performance.
 Arrive early to enjoy the exhibitions and light fare available at Heidi's Place.